mark-thompson01/windows-event-log-analysis-using-powershell/README.md

-#🧪 Windows Event Log Analysis Using PowerShell
-Overview

-This lab demonstrates how to analyze, filter, and export Windows Event Logs using PowerShell, without relying on the Event Viewer GUI.

-The goal is to showcase real-world systems administration and incident response workflows using console-first techniques that are applicable to Windows Server environments, remote administration scenarios, and security investigations.

-All commands are designed to be:

-Practical

-Reproducible

-Useful in real operational environments

-Platform

-Windows Server 2022 (GUI or Core)

-PowerShell (run as Administrator)

-While demonstrated on Windows Server 2022, most commands also apply to modern Windows client systems.

-Lab Objectives

-Enumerate available Windows event logs

-Query System and Security logs using PowerShell

-Filter events by:

-Event ID

-Time range

-Severity level

-Provider

-Identify:

-Service failures

-System reboots

-Failed and successful logons

-Privileged logons

-After-hours activity

-Scheduled task execution

-Export event data to CSV for reporting and documentation

-Simulate real-world troubleshooting and incident response scenarios

-Why This Matters
+# 🧪 Windows Event Log Analysis Using PowerShell

+## 📖 Overview

+This lab demonstrates how to **analyze, filter, and export Windows Event Logs using PowerShell**, without relying on the Event Viewer GUI.

+The goal is to showcase **real-world systems administration and incident response workflows** using console-first techniques that apply to Windows Server environments, remote administration scenarios, and security investigations.

+All commands in this lab are designed to be:

+- ✅ Practical
+- 🔁 Reproducible
+- 🛠️ Useful in real operational environments

+---

+## 💻 Platform

+- **Windows Server 2022** (GUI or Core)
+- **PowerShell** (run as Administrator)

+> While demonstrated on Windows Server 2022, most commands also apply to modern Windows client systems.

+---

+## 🎯 Lab Objectives

+- Enumerate available Windows event logs
+- Query **System** and **Security** logs using PowerShell
+- Filter events by:
+  - Event ID
+  - Time range
+  - Severity level
+  - Provider
+- Identify:
+  - Service failures
+  - System reboots
+  - Failed and successful logons
+  - Privileged logons
+  - After-hours activity
+  - Scheduled task execution
+- Export event data to CSV for reporting and documentation
+- Simulate real-world troubleshooting and incident response scenarios

+---

+## ❓ Why This Matters

 In many production environments:

-GUI access is limited or unavailable

-Servers are managed remotely

-Administrators need fast, scriptable insight into system behavior

-Logs must be collected as evidence, not just viewed

-This lab demonstrates how PowerShell can be used as a primary event analysis tool, not just an alternative to Event Viewer.

-What This Lab Covers
-🔹 Event Log Enumeration

-Listing all available event logs

-Understanding log size, retention, and record counts

-🔹 System Log Analysis

-Service start/stop activity

-Unexpected shutdowns and reboots

-System uptime tracking

-Error and critical event identification

-🔹 Security Log Analysis

-Failed logon attempts (Event ID 4625)

-Successful logons (Event ID 4624)

-Privileged logons (Event ID 4672)

-Logon and logoff correlation

-After-hours authentication activity

-🔹 Troubleshooting & Investigation Scenarios

-Detecting service crashes

-Identifying reboot causes

-Reviewing system errors

-Tracking scheduled task execution

-Recognizing patterns across event IDs

-🔹 Reporting & Exporting

-Exporting filtered logs to CSV

-Creating artifacts suitable for:

-Incident response

-Change reviews

-Audit support

-Management reporting
+- 🖥️ GUI access is limited or unavailable
+- 🌐 Servers are managed remotely
+- ⚡ Administrators need fast, scriptable insight into system behavior
+- 📁 Logs must be collected as **evidence**, not just viewed

+This lab demonstrates how **PowerShell can be used as a primary event analysis tool**, not merely an alternative to Event Viewer.

+---

+## 🔍 What This Lab Covers

+### 🔹 Event Log Enumeration

+- Listing all available event logs
+- Understanding log size, retention, and record counts

+---

+### 🔹 System Log Analysis

+- Service start/stop activity
+- Unexpected shutdowns and reboots
+- System uptime tracking
+- Error and critical event identification

+---

+### 🔹 Security Log Analysis

+- Failed logon attempts (**Event ID 4625**)
+- Successful logons (**Event ID 4624**)
+- Privileged logons (**Event ID 4672**)
+- Logon and logoff correlation
+- After-hours authentication activity

+---

+### 🔹 Troubleshooting & Investigation Scenarios

+- Detecting service crashes
+- Identifying reboot causes
+- Reviewing system errors
+- Tracking scheduled task execution
+- Recognizing patterns across event IDs

+---

+### 🔹 Reporting & Exporting

+- Exporting filtered logs to CSV
+- Creating artifacts suitable for:
+  - 🛡️ Incident response
+  - 🔄 Change reviews
+  - 📋 Audit support
+  - 📊 Management reporting